 Potatoes!
 We eat a lot of them around here.
 Not only are they good for you but they are pretty cheap.
 While I still serve them to my family, I avoid them because they are in the night shade family.
-Night shades should be avoided while doing the autoimmune protocol as well as the Trim Healthy Mama plan because they are full of starch.
+Night shades should be avoided while doing the autoimmune protocol.
+Potatoes are off plan for Trim Healthy Mama plan because they are full of starch.

 In the winter, we have roasts in the oven frequently.
 They are great to help heat up the house and the leftovers are perfect for soups and stews.
 A good way to stretch out meat.